Judi Dench: 2010s

 In 2019, Dench presented a two-part nature documentary series for the ITV network called Judi Dench's Wild Borneo Adventure in which she and her partner travelled across the island, looking at its remarkable wildlife and efforts by conservationists to preserve it for future generations.
 In autumn 2019, she starred as Old Deuteronomy in Tom Hooper's film adaptation of Cats alongside Jennifer Hudson, Ian McKellen, and James Corden.
 The film received overwhelmingly negative reviews from critics, who criticized the CGI effects, plot, and tone, with many calling it one of the worst films of 2019.
 Also, the film became a box-office bomb, having so far grossed $62 million on a budget as high as $100 million.
-In May 2020, Dench became the oldest person to be featured on the cover of British Vogue.
+In May 2020, Dench became the oldest British person to be featured on the cover of British Vogue.